snieda/tsl2nano/tsl2.nano.autotest/readme.md

 	* call AllAutoTests.after() if available
 	* filter methods with hard errors
 	* create a @Expection annotation (when...->then...)
-* use the @Exception annotation files and:
+* use the @Expectation annotation files and:
 	* try to recreate the instance of declaring class
 	* perhaps inject instances through DependencyInjector and/or *fillInstance*
 	* try to recreate the method arguments